YamileAndrada/movies-next/src/features/directors/README.md

 ## Structure

-- **components/** - UI components for the directors threshold form and results display
+- **components/** - UI components for the directors threshold form and results display ✅ Implemented
 - **hooks/** - Custom React hooks like `useDirectorsAggregation` ✅ Implemented
 - **aggregators/** - Pure functions for director aggregation logic ✅ Implemented
 - **tests/** - Unit and component tests for this feature